jptweb/IGME-110-Fall-2025/documents/p3-lofi-example.md

 ## PART 3: Testing Script with 5 Tasks

+**IMPORTANT:** You are creating **5 tasks total** (one per user flow you want to test).
+The numbered items under "Instructions for the user" are optional guidance steps to help your facilitator conduct the test - they are NOT additional tasks!

 **Instructions:** Copy the [P3 Wireframe Feedback Script template](../documents/p3-wireframe-feedback-script.md) and fill in the sections below.

 ### Section I: Project Info
 - **Project name:** MealMate